Direct images of pluricanonical bundles and Frobenius stable canonical rings of fibers: Introduction

-is generically globally generated for $m \ge m_0$ and $l \ge m (n +1)$. \end{thm} The hypotheses of this theorem hold for instance if $\omega_{X_{\eta}}$ is ample.
-If, moreover, the canonical bundle $\omega_X$ on $X$ is $f$-ample, then we obtain the following theorem: \begin{thm}[\textup{Theorem~\ref{thm:conclusion}}] \samepage Suppose that $\omega_X$ is $f$-ample.
+is generically globally generated for $m \ge m_0$ and $l \ge m (n +1)$. \end{thm} One of the features of this theorem is that it does not impose any assumptions on geometric generic fiber $X_{\overline\eta}$ of $f$.
+To the best of the author’s knowledge, all results concerning the positivity of direct images of (relative) pluricanonical bundles impose at least $X_{\overline\eta}$ is reduced (e.g., \cite{Szp79, Kol90, Mau14, Pat14, Eji17}).

+The hypotheses of Theorem~\ref{thm:main_intro} hold if $\omega_{X_{\eta}}$ is ample, so we obtain the following: \begin{thm} \samepage Suppose that $\omega_{X_{\eta}}$ is ample.
 Let $\mathcal L$ be an ample and globally generated line bundle on $Y$.
-Then there exists $m_0 $ such that the sheaf
+Then there exists $m_0$ such that the sheaf

+is generically generated by its global sections for $m \ge m_0$ and $l \ge m(n+1)$. \end{thm} Moreover, in the case when $\omega_X$ is $f$-ample, we prove a positive characteristic analog of \cite[Theorem~1.4]{PS14} by the same method as that used to prove Theorem~\ref{thm:main_intro}. \begin{thm}[\textup{(Theorem~\ref{thm:conclusion}~(2))}] \samepage Suppose that $\omega_X$ is $f$-ample.
+Let $\mathcal L$ be an ample and globally generated line bundle on $Y$.
+Then there exists $m_1$ such that the sheaf

-is generated by its global sections for $m \ge m_0$ and $l \ge m(n+1)$. \end{thm} The above theorems are proved by using two morphisms: the morphism $Y \to \mathbb P^n$ defined by a free linear system in $|\mathcal L|$, and a separable endomorphism of $\mathbb P^n$.
+is generated by its global sections for $m \ge m_1$ and $l \ge m(n+1)$. \end{thm} The above theorems are proved by using two morphisms: the morphism $Y \to \mathbb P^n$ defined by a free linear system in $|\mathcal L|$, and a \textit{separable} endomorphism $\pi$ of $\mathbb P^n$.
+We use this $\pi$ to introduce an invariant measuring the positivity of coherent sheaves (Definition~\ref{defn:inv}).
+This is similar to the one introduced in \cite[\S 4]{Eji17}, but differs since $\pi$ is separable while the Frobenius morphism is employed in \cite{Eji17} instead of $\pi$.
+This difference allows us to investigate $f$ without any assumptions on $X_{\overline\eta}$.

 As long as $Y$ has a generically finite morphism to a variety admitting a special endomorphism (Definition~\ref{defn:epsilon}), the same method performs.
-We apply it to the Albanese morphism of $Y$, and use its consequence to study Iitaka's conjecture. \begin{thm} \samepage Suppose that~{\rm (i)} and~{\rm (i i)} in Theorem~\ref{thm:main_intro} hold and that $Y$ is a smooth projective variety of maximal Albanese dimension. \begin{itemize} \item[{\rm (a)}]{\rm (Theorem~\ref{thm:main})} Then, for each $m \ge m_0$, the sheaf $f_* \omega_X^m$ is weakly positive in the sense of~\cite{Vie83II}. \item[{\rm (b)}] {\rm (Theorem~\ref{thm:Iitaka})} Assume that $f$ is separable.
+We apply it to the Albanese morphism of $Y$, and use its consequence to study Iitaka's conjecture. \begin{thm} \samepage Suppose either that the hypotheses of Theorem~\ref{thm:main_intro} hold or that $\omega_{X_{\eta}}$ is ample.
+In the latter case, let $m_0$ be a sufficiently large integer.
+Further suppose that $Y$ is a smooth projective variety of maximal Albanese dimension. \begin{itemize} \item[{\rm (a)}]{\rm (Theorem~\ref{thm:main}~(1))} Then, for each $m \ge m_0$, the sheaf $f_* \omega_X^m$ is weakly positive in the sense of~\cite{Vie83II}. \item[{\rm (b)}] {\rm (Theorem~\ref{thm:Iitaka})} Assume that $f$ is separable.
 If either $Y$ is a curve or is of general type, then